johnwcowan/pdp8x/arch.md

  * If the 0x0080 and the 0x0008 bits are both 1, then exchange MQ and AC.
    The assembler mnemonic is SWP.

-Note that if all the 0xFFF bits are zero, no action is taken.
+Note that if all the 0x1FFF bits are zero, no action is taken.
 The assembler mnemonic is NOP.

 ## Skip instructions

-If OP is 0x7 and the 0x1000 bit of IR is 1, then S is set depending on various bits of IR, AC, and L.
+If OP is 0x7 and the 0x0800 bit of IR is 1 but the 0x0001 bit of IR is 0, then S is set depending on various bits of IR, AC, and L.
 The bits of IR are examined in the order given below.